RootsInnovation/synstream-docs/docs-developers/concepts/overview.md

 - **Reliability** — fault tolerance and error recovery
 - **Extensibility** — plugin architecture for custom connectors
 - **Observability** — comprehensive logging and monitoring

+## Node Message Flow

+Synstream uses a message-based flow system similar to Node-RED, where data flows between nodes as messages.
+Each node receives messages, processes them, and sends messages to connected nodes.

 ## Key Concepts